-Find free Australian school curriculum-aligned teachers' guides as well as individual printables and fun activity ideas that can be created at home or in the classroom at George the Farmer resources.
+Find free Australian school curriculum-aligned teachers' guides, as well as individual printables and fun activity ideas that can be created at home or in the classroom at George the Farmer website.

 Check out Grain Producer SA's magazine Grain Producer, which profiles the professional and innovative people behind the state's valuable grain growing industry.

 Food & Fibre Education SA

 The Food & Fibre Education SA (FFESA) is a fantastic education and outreach program engaging students, teachers, careers advisers and the general community in agricultural (food and fibre) science, technology, engineering and mathematics (STEM).